Next At Bat City Council Forum

 •Ideal for memorials or major gifts

-Or donate any amount — every contribution helps us plant and care for more trees.
+Or -donate any amount — every contribution helps us plant and care for more trees

 A Call to Our Park-Adjacent Businesses

+Businesses surrounding Cleveland Park — including the Consulate of India and others — benefit daily from the park: Your clients walk here.
+They park here.
+They picnic here.
 We are asking you to help steward this shared space and invest in a park that reflects the pride of the neighborhood and the city.

-⸻Important Dates & Program Details
+Important Dates & Program Details

 • Plant Day: To be announced

-• In Houston, planting season runs November–April
+• In Houston, planting season runs from November to April

 • Friends of Cleveland Park (local nonprofit advocate)